bches/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because it looks like it has a piece of another image in it.
+I have scalled all the signs down to 32x32, so there should be no problem there.
+The signs do appear to be a bit brighter than some of the other signs in the data set on which I trained my neural network.
+The angle of all of the traffic signs is head on, so there should be no problem there.
+The background of one of the signs is very white, which none of the other signs has.
+I wouldn't think that would be a problem, but it could be.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).